The Best Casting Reels of 2025

-In a year packed with incredible innovations and technological advancements, 2024 saw the release of some amazing new casting reels that we have grouped into several categories to help bass anglers of all skill levels make the best choice.
+As we dive into the upcoming fishing season, the Tackle Warehouse Staff has grouped the best casting reels of 2025 into several categories to help you navigate the newest innovations and technological advancements and ultimately make the best choice.
 If you’re looking to bomb heavy swimbaits for trophy bass, extend casting distance with ultra-lightweight lures, or chase large saltwater predators, you can bet there’s a purpose-built casting reel for every fishing application and technique.

-Keep in mind that the best casting reel doesn’t necessarily apply to everyone, as entry-level anglers have different needs than advanced ones, and the occasional angler often prefers a more cost-effective price point versus someone who goes fishing every week.
-Whether you’re looking for the best swimbait reel or best BFS reels of 2024, the Tackle Warehouse staff comes from decades of fishing experience and has tested hundreds of reels to help anglers make better buying decisions based on price, size, and performance.
+Keep in mind that the best casting reel doesn’t necessarily apply to everyone, as entry-level and advanced anglers often have different needs, and the casual angler often prefers a more cost-effective price point versus someone who goes fishing frequently.
+Whether you’re looking for the best swimbait reel or the best BFS reels of 2025, the Tackle Warehouse staff comes from decades of fishing experience and has tested hundreds of reels to help anglers make better buying decisions based on price, size, and performance.

 All the reels in this category are packed with leading manufacturer technologies, so we define the best overall casting reel for 2024 as one an angler would select if they’re purely focused on performance and not concerned about price.
 A revolution in compact baitcasting reels, the Daiwa Steez SV TW Casting Reel uses Daiwa’s HyperDrive design concept to maximize efficiency while facilitating long casts and ultra-smooth retrieves.
 Crafted with a feather-light yet powerful magnesium frame, the Daiwa Steez SV endures challenging conditions while remaining impressively lightweight, enhancing casting distance and accuracy thanks to the updated T-wing system and SV BOOST spool.